m-a-c-k/-m-a-c-k.github.io-/README.md

 # m-a-c-k.github.io

-This is supposed to be my static webpage
+This will be my static webpage